jbieee/mobileExploration/README.md

 # Mobile Exploration

+(I want to note this was written before Ionic2 and Angular2 which have made the performance issues a thing of the past.
+Also I was basing my Ionic Android performance ratings solely on emulators - major mistake, performs much better on a physical device)

 This project contains a few very simple applications so that I could get a little familiarity with the different options available in mobile development.

 Included is an Android and iOS app written in react native, the ionic framework, and 100% native code.
 I found some pros and cons in the development experience for each of the options and am going to discuss those here.